 Global Brazil Lab

-The Global Brazil Lab aims to generate new conversations between the humanities, the social sciences, and the sciences by including students in research focused on Brazilian arts, social movements, and natural environment.
-Organized around the thematic foci of nature, culture, and politics, the Lab is directed by an interdisciplinary team of faculty: John French, History and African and African American Studies; Esther Gabara, Romance Studies and Art, Art History & Visual Studies; and Christine Folch, Cultural Anthropology.
-The FHI Labs are made possible by the generous support of the campus-wide Mellon Humanities Writ Large grant.
+The Global Brazil Lab aimed to generate new conversations between the humanities, the social sciences, and the sciences by including students in research focused on Brazilian arts, social movements, and natural environment.
+Organized around the thematic foci of nature, culture, and politics, the Lab was directed by an interdisciplinary team of faculty: John French, History and African and African American Studies; Esther Gabara, Romance Studies and Art, Art History & Visual Studies; and Christine Folch, Cultural Anthropology.